What do Muslims believe? What is Islam?

 Holy Books: Muslims accept the Qur'an and the Hadith (commentaries on the Qur'an) as inspired.
 They teach that the Bible is a good book that has been corrupted.
 This stands in strong contrast with the Christian belief of the Bible as the inspired Word of God (2 Timothy 3:16-17; 2 Peter 1:20-21).

 Jesus Christ: Jesus is considered a prophet in the Qur'an, but not God's Son or divine.
 Many Muslims also believe Jesus did not die on the cross (Some suggest Judas died in His place on the cross.).
-In Islam Jesus was one of many prophets, but is not considered the way, the truth, and the life (as in John 14:6) and is not considered the Messiah.
+To Islam, Jesus was one of many prophets, but is not considered “the way, the truth, and the life” (as in John 14:6) nor the Messiah.

 Salvation and the Afterlife: In Islam, salvation is based on good works, primarily obedience to the five pillars, along with the Qur'an's other teaching.
 Through obedience, a Muslim can earn eternity in paradise with Allah.
 This is much different than salvation as presented in the Bible that is based on God's grace through faith in Jesus Christ alone apart from human works (Ephesians 2:8-9).
 Further, the Bible teaches the only way to spend eternity with God is through Jesus, not through other gods.